 In addition, there are specialist requirements for any research undertaken involving the Great Barrier Reef.

-Full details about these different boards and relevant procedures are available from the CQUniversity Ethics and Integrity page.
+Full details about these different boards and relevant procedures are available from the CQUniversity Research Integrity page.

 ARDC’s Sensitive data page – This page includes great details on publishing sensitive data, how to de-identify sensitive data, tips for working with indigenous data and more.